 The best thing to do is create a keyword heat map like this one that shows the keywords you should focus on, their monthly search volume, the ranking difficulty, and the competitive density.
 This will help you find the low hanging keyword fruit, as well as help you identify where to focus your energy and resources.

 Not sure where to start when it comes to keyword research?
-Get a FREE keyword heatmap from our team today and get a ton of ideas for where to direct your attention and efforts!
+Get in touch with our SEO experts today and get a ton of ideas for where to direct your attention and efforts!

 Once you have your keyword heatmap(s) made, you can start adding in new content (blogs, landing pages, video, etc…) based on those keywords you want to appear in search results for.